Image of Lexi playing for Bolton Wamdereres

 Lexi plays for manager Myles Smith, who she describes as ‘Inspiring’ given his background.

-Lexi added: “Myles is such a kind guy he’s really believed in me a lot.
+Lexi added: “Myles is such a kind guy.
+He’s really believed in me a lot.
 He knows what he is talking about, and it makes you want to listen.

 “He’s come and taught everyone a different way of football, and it is working.
 It’s such a privilege to work with him.”

-And since taking the role, manager Myles Smith said, “I’ve worked with some of the best players in the world playing at the highest level in the game, in both men’s and women’s football and with character, Lexi is right up there with what the best players need and the mindset they need.
+And since taking the role, manager Myles Smith said: “I’ve worked with some of the best players in the world playing at the highest level in the game, in both men’s and women’s football and with character.
+Lexi is right up there with what the best players need and the mindset they need.

 “She is tenacious and athletic.
-There aren’t many people who get past Lexi Williams, if they do, they don’t get past her again.
+There aren’t many people who get past Lexi Williams, If they do, they don’t get past her again.

 “As a coach, she is a dream to work with; we are lucky to have her… She is determined, resilient; she is someone who wants to learn, always wants to do more, listen and be educated.”

-Lexi is eager to serve as a role model in her community, as she added: “I know people would love to be in my position.
-I’m from Salford, nowhere special in a way I know we do a lot of incredible things in Salford but it’s just my home town.
+She added: “I know people would love to be in my position.
+I’m from Salford, nowhere special in a way I know we do a lot of incredible things in Salford, but it’s just my home town.

 “I haven’t got a scholarship or gone to America, but I have made it to Bolton, who want to invest all this money, time and effort into the club, and I am a part of it.